Master of Science in Physician Assistant Studies degree candidates are chosen based on numerous criteria. Top

 Applicants should aim for a 50th percentile score or higher in each section of the GRE to ensure that they are competitive.
 Candidates should take the GRE before August of the year in which they are applying.
 In addition to taking the GRE at least two months prior to the application deadline, applicants should also request that their scores be sent at least 2 weeks prior to the application deadline to ensure that scores will be received prior to the application deadline.
-The MUSC GRE code is 5407.
+The MUSC CASPA GRE Designated Institution (DI) Code is 2178.
 For additional information regarding the GRE, please visit the ETS-GRE website.

 Reference letters (at least 3) - Send to CASPA